mubaraqwahab/thinkdev/src/lessons/02-values-and-types.md

 ```

 We say that these languages are <i>statically typed</i>.
 On the other hand, languages like JavaScript that don't have these constraints are <i>dynamically typed</i>.

-Which brings me to a final point &hellip;

-### <q>JavaScript is an interpreted language</q>

-I mentioned before that code in a programming language needs to be translated to machine language before it can be run.
-When we run Node, however, we see no translation taking place; all we see is the output of our code.
-That's because Node _interprets_ our code.
-For some languages, such as C++, we must first compile our code to generate an <i>executable</i> (which is basically a file containing machine code) before running the executable.